Book your shuttle bus transfer to the Blue Lagoon from Reykjavik city, Keflavik International Airport and vice versa.

 The transfer is a reliable way assuring the quality of your day tour in Blue Lagoon, you can divert more energy on enjoying the otherworldly wonder surrounded by the volcanic landscape.
 Also, it provides the possibility of a perfect day tour starting in Reykjavik.
 You can join the Reykjavik Food Walk around noon before moving through the Reykjanes Peninsula to relish the day in Blue Lagoon.

 Blue Lagoon Transfer operates between the two municipalities back and forth.
 You are free to choose a pickup point or a drop-off place.
-For arrivals in Keflavik airport, after you board on the Blue Lagoon Transfer, it takes 15 minutes to reach the Lagoon.
-Suitcases won’t be a burden, Blue Lagoon offers the safe luggage storage at ISK 550 for each bag.
+For arrivals at Keflavik airport, after you board on the Blue Lagoon Transfer, it takes 15 minutes to reach the Lagoon.
+Suitcases won’t be a burden, Blue Lagoon offers safe luggage storage at ISK 550 for each bag.
 A backpack or a light bag can fit in the changing room locker.

 If you are about to end your Iceland trip but have not yet visited Blue Lagoon, you are lucky to have the option of booking the Blue Lagoon Transfer on your way to the airport.
 After you are picked up in Reykjavik, the ride to the Lagoon is about 45 minutes.
-Then you go dip in the therapeutic resort and savor the precious moment while you are still on the land of ice and fire.
+Then you go dip in the therapeutic resort and savor the precious moment while you are still in the land of ice and fire.

-It’s an ultimate closure for your adventure.
+It’s the ultimate closure for your adventure.
 After total relaxation, you will be riding the bus to Keflavik catching your outbound flight.
 The unforgettable vista will stay with you as Iceland disappears on the horizon through the airplane window.

 As the most populated area in Iceland and the central hub for visitors to plan their itinerary, Reykjavik has a lot of awesome culture and tours to offer.
 When you expand your travel radius to Blue Lagoon, you need an efficient, convenient and cost-effective transfer.
 These options will hopefully help you make an informed decision.